A person can only use the title of Master Gardener Volunteer when:

 Within Wisconsin (Moving Counties)

 A MGV who has taken training in Wisconsin can transfer to another county just by informing both counties that they are moving.
-They should also provide their updated contact information (if they are moving residences) to the state MG Program office.
+They should also change their updated contact information (if they are moving residences) in the Online Reporting System.

 From Another State